Efficient mutual magic and magic capacity with matrix product states

-Now, study $C_M$, where we observe a different transition.
-In Fig.\ref{fig:shannon_haar}c,d, we show the magic capacity $C_M$ against $z$.
-We find that it increases with $z$, until it peaks and decreases sharply onto a constant value.
-In Fig.\ref{fig:shannon_haar}c, we see that at $z_{\text{c},C_\text{M}}\approx 2.4$, curves for different $N$ intersect at a single point which is indicated by the vertical black line.
-This indicates a a critical transition in $C_M$.
-Notably, the critical T-gate density for $C_M$ differs from the saturation transition of $m_1$.
-At this transition $z_{\text{c},C_\text{M}}$, we observe a change in the scaling of $C_M$ with qubit number $N$.
-For $z> z_{\text{c},C_\text{M}}$ in Fig.\ref{fig:shannon_haar}c, we find $C_M\propto \text{const}$.
-Notably, our numerical values for large $N$ and $z$ match the typical $C_M^\text{typ}\approx 0.9348$ for Haar random states derived in~\eqref{eq:typicalcapacity}, indicating that at $z_{\text{c},C_\text{M}}$ Clifford+T circuits become typical and are good approximations of Haar random states, quantifying predictions of Refs.~\cite{haferkamp2022efficient,leone2021quantum}.
-In contrast, for $z< z_{\text{c},C_\text{M}}$ in Fig.\ref{fig:shannon_haar}d, we find that $C_M\propto N$, highlighting that they are atypical states.
+Next, we study magic capacity $C_\text{M}$ in Fig.\ref{fig:capacity_cliff}, where as we will see observe the transition at a different $z_{\text{c},C_\text{M}}$.
+In Fig.\ref{fig:capacity_cliff}a, we show the magic capacity $C_\text{M}$ against $z$.
+We find that it increases with $z$, until it peaks and decreases sharply onto a constant, nearly $N$-independent value.
+Notably, for large $N$ and $z$, the value found matches the typical $C_\text{M}^\text{typ}\approx 0.9348$ for Haar random states derived in~\eqref{eq:typicalcapacity}, indicating that at $z_{\text{c},C_\text{M}}$ Clifford+T circuits become typical and are good approximations of Haar random states, quantifying predictions of Refs.~\cite{haferkamp2022efficient,leone2021quantum}.
+Notably, we see that at $z_{\text{c},C_\text{M}}\approx 2.35$, curves for different $N$ intersect at a single point which is indicated by the vertical black line.
+This indicates a transition in $C_\text{M}$ at this point, which is notably at a different point than $z_{\text{c},1}$.
+In Fig.\ref{fig:capacity_cliff}b, we study the magic capacity density $C_\text{M}/N$.
+For $z\ll z_{\text{c},C_\text{M}}$, we find that $C_\text{M}\propto N$, indicating that the capacity increases with $N$, in contrast to $z>z_{\text{c},C_\text{M}}$.
+Next, in Fig.\ref{fig:capacity_cliff}c we study the derivative of the magic capacity density $\partial_z C_\text{M}/N$.
+We find that curves for $N\geq12$ intersect at $z_{\text{c},C_\text{M}}$.
+We note that small $N=8$ does not intersect at the saturation transition point due to finite size effects.
+Further, in Fig.\ref{fig:capacity_cliff}d, we plot the derivative against rescaled $(z-z_{\text{c},C_\text{M}})N$.
+Here, we find that around $z_{\text{c},C_\text{M}}$, the curves coincide for different $N$, for $N\geq12$.
+This highlights that $C_\text{M}$ also undergoes a saturation transition similar to $m_\alpha$, however the transition happens at larger $z$.